Hidar37/To-Do-List/README.md

 # To Do List Project

-> This is simple to do list project which is under building.
-For now there is no functionlity to use.
+> This is simple to do list project.
+Using this project users can creaete a daily to do list. for now this project have the functionlity of adding, removing and edtiting items to the lest. [ NOTE: This project is not completed 100% upto now ].

 ## Built With